Government to bring in speed limit cuts around every school in NZ

 "Safer speeds around schools is proven to make streets safer, more attractive and more accessible for children to walk and cycle."

+Extra engineering treatments approaching schools should also make it clear motorists are entering a school zone, the AA said.

+"This change will be rolled out over 10 years so there is time to get it right and have a uniformly consistent approach across the country.
+The AA looks forward to details on the additional funding that will be needed to help councils install these new signs and undertake other engineering works," Stockdale said.

-Living Street Aotearoa, which advocates for more kids to walk to school, welcomed the announcement, saying research consistently showed most students wanted to walk to school, not be driven.
+Living Street Aotearoa, which advocates for more kids to walk to school, also applauded the announcement, saying research consistently showed most students wanted to walk to school, not be driven.

 The group wants to see more than 50 per cent of kids walking all or part of the way to school by 2025.